toybreaker/rokastro/src/content/specials/concrete-skatepark/index.md

 ---
-layout: spe
+slag: concrete-public-skatepark
-title: concrete-public-skatepark
+title: Concrete Skatepark
-headline: Concrete Skatepark
+category: specials
-categories: specials
+year: 1989
-year: 1989 > 1991
+year2: 1991
 where: italy
 imagehowmany: 2
 backgroundColor: gray2
-image:
+images:
   - 01.jpg
   - 02.jpg
 ---

 Back in 1989 Rok designs, consults and supervises the creation of a public skatepark.

 It's Italy's first free public skatepark project.
 Made to last using concrete and payed by the city council.